No Products in the Cart

 In fact, PdG is so important that recent studies show that elevated and sustained PdG levels during the luteal phase increase chances of successful pregnancy from just 19% to 92%!
 That’s a pretty powerful hormone marker.

 Great question!
-Simply put, without all 4 PdG tests we cannot get a good enough picture of your overall ovulation quality to confirm whether or not it was successful.
+Simply put, without all 4 PdG tests we cannot get a good enough picture to confirm whether or not it was successful.

 Let’s talk through an example: PdG levels can fluctuate day by day and have been known to dip slightly on 8 or 9 DPP, but will then increase again on 10 DPP.
 This pattern is super common and can still result in a successful ovulation, as long as you get a positive on 10 DPP.